vitabaks/docs/docs/deployment/gcp.md

 **[postgresql_cluster](https://github.com/vitabaks/postgresql_cluster)** will automatically set up the following in Google Cloud:

-1. A virtual machine (with a dedicated data disk), with all cluster components installed and configured.
+1. Virtual machine (with a dedicated data disk), with all cluster components installed and configured.
-2. A cloud load balancer to serve as the entry point for database connections.
+2. GCP Proxy Network Load Balancer to serve as the entry point for database connections.
-3. A storage bucket, and configured backups using pgBackRest.
+3. GCP Bucket, and configured backups using pgBackRest.

 :::info
 All components are installed within your cloud account.